FrancescoJo/springboot-multimodule-kotlin/README.md

 information must be provided to use security protected function, therefore even with a JWT token we still need to find from wherever the user information is stored.

-Using spring security gives advantages still though, that we can allow or deny by their own roles without writing `if - else` checks on every handler methods.
+Using Spring security gives advantages still though, that we can allow or deny by their own roles without writing `if - else` checks on every handler methods.

 ## How to setup a SSL